NUWCDIVNPT/stigman-orchestration/README.md

 ## Requirements for running the example

 - Recent Windows, Linux, or macOS
-- CAC reader configured for your OS
+- Username and Password configured in Keycloak
 - docker
 - docker-compose
 - Chrome, Edge, or Firefox browser